lmb2/chatbots/Developer.md

 - ### <b>Additional content check</b>
     This part is about handling known mispredictions the bot will make in some cases. <br>
-    The bot addional checks the content of the user-input with the patterns of the predicted tag(class), by using the spacy-similarity-check.<br>
+    The bot additional checks the content of the user-input with the patterns of the predicted tag(class), by using the spacy-similarity-check.<br>
-    In case the highest similarty of the user-input and the patterns is to low, the bot automaticly will set the <b>google</b>-tag, so in the further process the user-input will be handled by the [google-task](#tasks_hopepy). <br>
+    In case the highest similarity of the user-input and the patterns is too low, the bot automatically will set the <b>google</b>-tag, so in the further process the user-input will be handled by the [google-task](#tasks_hopepy). <br>
     The list with the required information looks like this:
     ```python
     spacy_content_check = [